 Carib No Zaiho, the actual original prototype game, was a puzzle game designed in

-1994 by SNK's 3rd party licensee Face.
+1994 by SNK's 3rd party licensee FACE.
 Face Corporation was rather active in this area

 of the game list with Gururin (NGM-067) and Zupapa (NGM-070) Their 4th and final NEOGEO

 title was Money Puzzle Exchanger (NGM-131) in 1997.
-First shown at the AM show in Japan
+1994's Zupapa was also canceled, but

-in September of 1994, this game simply never made it
+First shown at the Japan AM show in September of 1994, this game simply never made it

 out of the gates.
 Puzzle games seem to have been the focus of the company because 3 of

 the 4 games they developed for the NEOGEO were puzzle games.
 The original shots shown here

--- September 1994 -- the game is shown at the 1994 Japan AM (Amusement Machine) show.
+-- September 1994 -- the game is shown at the 1994 Japan AM show (Amusement Machine) show.